kaustuvkaran01/leaf-disease-detector/README.md

 5. Unique Points
-    - Custom CNN with 90% accuracy on test set and 97% accuracy on validation set.
+    - Custom Convolutional Neural Network Model with 90% accuracy on test set and 97% accuracy on validation set.
     - Website with a user-friendly UI and with information about the various diseases that the model predicts for the users to take pre-emptive action.

 ## Screenshots